Musharraf1128/solar-system-visualizer/README.md

 ## Features

-- **3D Solar System Animation**: The solar system animation is built with Three.js to create an interactive experience where the planets revolve around the Sun in a realistic 3D simulation.
+- **3D Solar System Animation**: (Still under progress)The solar system animation is built with Three.js to create an interactive experience where the planets revolve around the Sun in a realistic 3D simulation.
 - **Astronomical Image Gallery**: The gallery showcases high-quality astronomical images fetched dynamically from NASA's API, providing an immersive view of space exploration.
 - **Interactive Web Interface**: The landing page and other sections are designed for a user-friendly experience.